Topics

 25 minutes, 1982

-The only film on Frederick Taylor's work and its continuing influence on the modern workplace.
-The film includes original historical footage which Taylor and his contemporaries, the Gilbreths, shot for the pioneering time-motion studies which paved the way for the modern automated assembly line and unskilled factory worker.
+Clockwork explores Taylor's work and its continuing influence on the modern workplace.
+The film includes original historical footage that Taylor and his contemporaries, the Gilbreths, shot for the pioneering time-motion studies that paved the way for the modern automated assembly line and factory floor systems.

 Collision Course